jhollinger/occams-record/README.md

 **Batched loading**

 To use `find_each`/`find_in_batches` you must provide the limit and offset statements yourself.
 OccamsRecord will fill in the values for you.
-Also, notice that the binding syntax is a bit different (Occams uses Ruby's native named string substitution).
+Also, notice that the binding syntax is a bit different (Occams uses Ruby's built-in named string substitution).

 ```ruby
 OccamsRecord.